vishaltak/gitlab-development-kit/doc/howto/kubernetes/useful_commands.md

 }
 ```

+WARNING:
-**Warning:** *The credentials should be cleared when switching `kubectl`
+The credentials should be cleared when switching `kubectl`
-contexts*, to avoid performing Helm operations on the wrong cluster:
+contexts, to avoid performing Helm operations on the wrong cluster:

 ```shell
 function gitlab-helm-purge-credentials() {